|

 (Source:

-www.asx.com.au, June 2011)
+www.asx.com.au,

 "Larger

-known for their ability to make profits
+that are known for their ability to

-in good times or in
+in good times or in bad, and with

-and with reduced risk of default."
+reduced risk of default."

-(Source: www.asx.com.au, 2008 )
+(Source: www.asx.com.au, circa 2008,

-BUT, this does
+BUT, this does not

-guarantee that their share price will rise forever.
+guarantee that their share price will

-Some blue chip
+Some blue

-stocks are heavily impacted in every bear market,
+impacted in every bear market,

 especially during the recent GFC.